Joystream/community-repo/community-contributions/miscellaneous_reports/Increase Validator Set Research.md

 ## What would the runtime parameters need to be set to to account for this?

-Validator payoyt is determined by total issuance and inflation.
+Validator payout is determined by total issuance and inflation.

 At a total validator stake of 25% of the total issuance, 75% of minted tJOY per era are paid out to validators: With 300 M tJOY issued and 75 M tJOY staked, 25.6 K tJOY are paid to validators per hour: